Barton Mills services

 There are no official HGV parking spaces, but HGVs do park on the roads within each site.

-Parking within the McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by Norwich Parking Control.
+Parking within the McDonald's car park is limited to 90 minutes maximum stay and is strictly enforced by Norwich Traffic Control.

 This information is provided to us by third parties.
 You should always check with staff on site.